 On the dial, the partially skeletonized hour and minute hands, all three small hands and even the facetted applied indexes are generously covered with bright blue Superluminova.

 The minute track, as well as the small chapter rings on the chronograph totalizers and the usual “cross-hairs” on the small seconds sub-dial is printed in orange.
 The same color was used to paint the central chronograph hand.

 As you may have already noticed, one of the hour markers here is removed and substituted with the blue and orange amfAR logo at 5 o’clock.

-The other pieces of the watch have also received their share of blue and orange touches.
+The other pieces have also received their share of blue and orange touches.

-The watch, presented in a not so big (by Hublot’s current standards) 44.5 Big Bang case, is powered by their HUB 4100 automatic chronograph movement that we have recently seen in a number of their new chronographs, those including the Hublot F1 King Power Ceramic, and Hublot F1 King Power India.
+The amfAR BANG, presented in a not so big (by Hublot’s current standards) 44.5 Big Bang case, is powered by their HUB 4100 automatic chronograph movement that we have recently seen in a number of their new chronographs, those including the F1 King Power Ceramic, and F1 King Power India.

-The watch is going to be limited to only 100 individually numbered pieces and is on sale right now.
+The special edition is going to be limited to only 100 individually numbered pieces and is on sale right now.